 5. Hougoumont Farm

-- Rich Historical Significance: Stand on the very ground where the fate of Europe was decided.
+- Rich Historical Significance: Stand on the ground where Napoleon’s reign came to an end.

 Opening Hours and Tickets